ZecHub/zechub/site/guides/Free2z_Live.md

 </a

 ### Donate using 2zs or Zcash.
-You can donate directly on their page, by clicking the “Fund creator” icon.
+You can donate directly on their page, by clicking the Fund creator icon.

 <a href="">
     <img src="https://i.ibb.co/xCz5X92/fund-creator.png" alt="" width="200" height="70"/>
 </a

-Or, from inside a post, look for the floating 'plus' button.
+Or, from inside a post, look for the floating plus button.
 From here, you can donate to the creator or promote the post on Free2Z.

 <a href="">
     <img src="https://i.ibb.co/Rzs7ST1/post-floating-buttons.png" alt="" width="90" height="200"/>